Semi-supervised Inference: General Theory and Estimation of Means: Introduction

 \section{Introduction}

 Semi-supervised learning arises naturally in statistics and machine learning when the labels are more difficult or more expensive to acquire than the unlabeled data.
-While numerous algorithms have been proposed for semi-supervised learning, they are mostly focused on classification, where the labels are discrete values representing the classes to which the samples belong (see, e.g., \cite{zhu2005semi,ando2007two,zhu2009introduction,wang2009efficient}).
-The analyses typically rely on two types of assumptions, distribution-based and margin-based.
-The margin-based analysis (see \cite{vapnik2013nature, wang2007large, wang2008probability, wang2009efficient}) generally assumes that the samples with different labels have some separation, and the additional unlabeled samples can help enhance the separation and achieve a better classification result.
-The distributional approach (see \cite{blum1998combining,ando2005framework,ando2007two}) usually relies on some assumptions of a particular type of relation between labels and samples.
-These assumptions can be difficult to verify in practice.
-The setting with continuous valued $y$ has also been discussed in the literature, see, e.g., \cite{johnson2008graph}, \cite{wasserman2007statistical} and \cite{chakrobortty2016efficient}.
+While numerous algorithms have been proposed for semi-supervised learning, they are mostly focused on classification, where the labels are discrete values representing the classes to which the samples belong (see, e.g., \cite{blum1998combining,zhu2005semi,ando2005framework,ando2007two,wang2007large,wang2008probability, wang2009efficient,zhu2009introduction,wang2009efficient,vapnik2013nature}).
+The setting with continuous valued $y$ has also been discussed in the literature, see, e.g., \cite{johnson2008graph}, \cite{wasserman2007statistical} and \cite{chakrabortty2017efficient}.
 For a survey of recent development in semi-supervised learning, readers are referred to \cite{zhu2009introduction} and the references therein.

 The general semi-supervised model can be formulated as follows.
 Let $(Y, X_1, X_2, \cdots, X_p)$ be a $(p+1)$-dimensional random vector following an unknown joint distribution $P = P(dy, dx_1, \ldots, dx_p)$.
 Denote by $P_X$ the marginal distribution of $X=(X_1, X_2, \cdots, X_p)$.
 Suppose one observes $n$ ``labeled" samples from $P$,